Major Depressive Disorder in Teens

 Any one of these stressors can be difficult to cope with.
 Sadly, teens usually have to deal with the majority of, if not all of the issues listed above.
 Adding in conjunction with these a major life stressor, even the most resilient teenager can become depressed:

 - Death of a loved one

 - Serious financial problems

 - Bullying/severe peer rejection

-- Internal Dialogue: With so many life stressors to cope with, a teen’s internal dialogue can turn against them very quickly.
-Depressed teenagers are caught in a vicious cycle of self blame and negative self talk.
+With so many life stressors to cope with, a teen’s internal dialogue can turn against them very quickly.
+Depressed teenagers are caught in a vicious cycle of self-blame and negative self-talk.
 They see their problems lasting forever with no hope of change.
 This internal dialogue almost certainly consists of a large number cognitive distortions or inaccurate thoughts that act like filters to view and interpret the world.
 Since these filters are distorted, the assessments made may not be accurate.

-- Neurotransmitters in the Brain: Depression and mood disorders in general have a chemical element as well as a psychosocial one.
+Depression and mood disorders, in general, have a chemical element as well as a psychosocial one.
 Antidepressant medications (discussed below) have been found to be successful in alleviating depression in some people because of their effects on certain neurotransmitters in the brain.
-Serotonin, norepinephrine and dopamine are the most common neurotransmitters identified in mood disturbances.
+Serotonin, norepinephrine, and dopamine are the most common neurotransmitters identified in mood disturbances.

 Symptoms of Depression in Adolescents